 Results

-The implementation successfully processes massive medical record documents with hundreds of pages, extracting patient names, dates of birth, and medical insurance information.
+The implementation successfully processes surgery schedule documents with hundreds of pages, extracting patient names, dates of birth, and medical insurance information.
 It handles large documents (200+ pages), parallel patient processing, error recovery, and long-running operations.

 Running the Workflow